CreateCodeLearn/data-science-track/Workshop_Coding/Getting_started_with_CONDA.md

 `conda config --add channels conda-forge`

-Once we have all modules you activate your new environment by typing
+You activate your new environment by typing

 `source activate ccl_python` (on LINUX and Mac) or